oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

 ![MELD/CALMA music flows](images/20190604-MELD-CALMA-flows.jpg)

-Thenotes below focus on the data models for the annotations produced by trhe various agents.
+The notes below focus on the data models for the annotations produced by the various agents.

 ## Song-to-signal agent